dnsimple/dnsimple-support/content/articles/getting-started-personal-plan.markdown

 ## Step 1: Preparing your account

-1. [Account activation](/articles/account-activation/) is easy and includes a free 30 day trial.
-You can cancel at any time during your 30 day trial without being charged.
+1. [Account activation](/articles/account-activation/) is easy and includes a free 30-day trial.
+You can cancel at any time during your 30-day trial without being charged.
+During the course of your trial, you're free to [change plans](/articles/changing-plans/) to try different features.
 2. Secure your account with [two-factor authentication](/articles/two-factor-authentication/).
-Two-factor authentication is a security measure that helps protect you from unwanted access to your account, and increases the security of your data.
+Two-factor authentication is a security measure that helps protect you from unwanted access to your account and increases the security of your data.
 3. Learn how to read and [understand your DNSimple invoice](/articles/understanding-invoice/).

 ## Step 2: Adding your domains

-Transferring an existing domain into DNSimple, registering a new domain, or simply delegating your domain to us can be done by following these guides:
+Transferring an existing domain into DNSimple, registering a new domain, or delegating your domain to us can be done by following these guides:

 - [Transfer an existing domain](#transferring-an-existing-domain)
 - [Register a new domain](#registering-a-new-domain)